matloff/FarewellAddress/Address.md

 * There's often too much emphasis on quantity instead of quality.
 The old joke that "Deans can't read but they can count" seems to apply more and more to faculty voting on advancements as well.
     There have been proposals that in review of faculty in advancement cases, the candidate submits his/her 5 (or whatever number) best papers for consideration.
 I believe such a policy is urgently needed.

+* I've not made an analysis of other departments, but it appears to me that at least in the case of my own department, there is less intradepartmental (as opposed to *inter*departmental) research collaboration in CS than, say, in Statistics.
+In my case, I had hoped to be the "resident statistician" in CS, leading to a lot of collaboration with my CS colleagues.
+This turned out not to be the case in recent years, and I see rather little joint work among other colleagues.
+This may be related to the CS emphasis on funded research.

 ## On the Dark Side of Academia